WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

-   If you don't want to make the Weblate user a superuser in PostgreSQL, you can omit that.
-In that case you will have to perform some of the migration steps manually as a PostgreSQL superuser in schema Weblate will use:
+   If you don't want to make the Weblate user a superuser in PostgreSQL, you can omit that and perform some of the migration steps manually.
+   This is an example of a PostgreSQL superuser in the scheme Weblate uses:

    .. code-block:: postgres